giridhar1103/RealTime_OrderBook_Data_Pipeline/README.md

 ### Consumer
 The [consumer script](Code/consumer.py) consumes real-time order book data from a Kafka topic (orderbook_stream) and inserts it into an Apache Cassandra database (cryptoorderbook.orderbook).
 It connects to a Kafka broker, deserializes incoming JSON messages, and stores each message as a new row in Cassandra.
 The script is part of a data pipeline that captures and persists high-frequency trading data for further processing or analysis, with error handling included for both Kafka and Cassandra connections.

+If there was an issue or if you want to clear your database to restart the process, you can use the shortcut python file to TRUNCATE the data. [clear_orderbook.py](Code/clear_orderbook.py)

 ### Running cassandra on a local machine(windows)
 To run a cassandra database on our windows local machine, we can use a docker container which has cassandra installed in it.
 Open command prompt or powershell and enter: